ballerina-platform/module-ballerinax-microsoft.onedrive/README.md

 2. Download and install [Ballerina SLP8](https://ballerina.io/).

 ## Building the Source
-Execute the commands below to build from the source after installing Ballerina SLP8 version.
+Execute the commands below to build from the source after installing Ballerina SL Alpha 5 version.

 1. To build the library:
 ```shell script